-Protects the state's waterways and drinking water.
+Protecting the state's water ways and drinking water.

 - FOCUS: Water quality and environmental public health. - ROLE & AUTHORITY: The Central Coast and Central Valley Regional Water Quality Control Boards oversee water resources for the State of California within their respective jurisdictions, implementing the Clean Water Act and the Porter-Cologne Water Quality Control Act.
 The Regional Water Boards regulate the discharge of waste, such as sediment, that could occur during pipeline repair or construction.
-This includes issuing permits for dredging and land disturbances, and discharges of waste and stormwater. - ACTIONS UNDERWAY: - On December 13, 2024, following an inspection, the Central Coast Regional Water Quality Board issued violation and non-compliance notices for unauthorized waste discharge into Santa Barbara County waterways, as well as a directive to seek permit coverage.
-Sable must take corrective action, submit a waste discharge report, and apply for appropriate permits. - FOR MORE INFORMATION: Contact the State Water Resources Control Board at opa@waterboards.ca.gov or (916) 341-5252.
+This includes issuing permits for dredging and land disturbances, and discharges of waste and stormwater. - ACTIONS UNDERWAY: - On December 13, 2024, following an inspection, the Central Coast Regional Water Quality Control Board issued violation and non-compliance notices for unauthorized waste discharge into Santa Barbara County waterways, as well as a directive to seek permit coverage.
+Sable must take corrective action, submit a waste discharge report, and apply for appropriate permits.